kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Forecasting and Inventory

-Excess inventory ties up capital.
+Excess inventory ties up capital
-Stockouts lose sales.
+Stockouts lose sales
 Balance defines success

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.